ingram1107/zettel-notes/lit/@Meyer2005.md

 - [x] Item 34: Differentiate between inheritance of interface and inheritance of implementation

-# Make interfaces easy to use correctly and hard to use incorrectly
+# Item 18: Make interfaces easy to use correctly and hard to use incorrectly

 When designing an interface, we should consider possible clients' mistakes on using such interface.
 There are several ways to restrict the client in using the